abiiranathan/gor/README.md

 }
 ```

-egor supports single page application routing with a dedicated method `r.SPAHandler` that serves the index.html file for all routes that do not match a file or directory in the root directory of the SPA.
+gor supports single page application routing with a dedicated method `r.SPAHandler` that serves the index.html file for all routes that do not match a file or directory in the root directory of the SPA.

 The router also supports route groups and subgroups with middleware that can be applied to the entire group or individual routes.